Hi, I’m Kathleen

 As for many people, 2020 was a year of great upheaval, challenge and change.
 Mid-pandemic, my family and I relocated to Northern NSW, as part of my husband’s work with the National Centre of Naturopathic Medicine and here we have happily settled.
 I was working from the Lismore Birth House up until the beginning of 2022, but moved my practice up to Northern Rivers Health following the catastrophic floods that impacted so much of the town and region.
 I also do home visits, by appointment, across the Northern Rivers.

 My background prior to health was in the arts: as a performer, researcher and wannabe professional clown.
-My first qualification was a Bachelor of Arts at the University of Queensland, majoring in Drama and Russian.
+My first qualification was a Bachelor of Arts, majoring in Drama and Russian.
 I know, SO useful.
 Fun though; and helped to furnish my understanding of communication, human behaviour and health.

-In clinic I focus on optimising day-to-day living through diet, lifestyle and herbal therapy.
+In clinic, I focus on optimising day-to-day living through diet, lifestyle, herbal therapy and acupuncture.
 I hold a particular interest in working with the health of women, new parents and families; as I am passionate about creating healthy foundations for our next generation.
 However, I love working with people from all walks of life, helping to institute changes that can become life-long health habits.

-Away from the clinic, the things I enjoy most are: spending time with my husband, raising our baby, connecting with friends, reading, writing, travelling, daydreaming, bad puns, practicing yoga and handstands.
+Away from the clinic, the things I enjoy most are: spending time with my husband, raising our daughter, connecting with friends, reading, writing, travelling, daydreaming, bad puns, practising yoga and handstands.
 I also really love being outside, whether that’s sitting in the sunshine reading the paper, bushwalking or swimming… I dig it all.